 I tried ChatGPT as an AI website builder.
-Here's what I think.
+Here's what I think

-There are limitations to what it can and cannot do.
+There are limitations to what AI can and cannot do.
 But once you understand what it’s good at (and what it’s not so good at), ChatGPT can be a reasonable assistant to help you through the website building process.

 During my time building a website with ChatGPT, I quickly discovered that if you asked the platform to generate all the code needed to have a functioning website at once, it would fail.
 More than likely, the code it generates won’t even work.